kelseyq/blog/content/scalacheck-witches.md

 #### 9. Sometimes it's time to get fancy:
 ![](/images/scalacheck/glinda.gif)
-`.oneOf`, `.someOf`, `.pick` and other [methods on Gen](http://www.scalacheck.org/files/scalacheck_2.11-1.12.1-api/index.html#org.scalacheck.Gen$) allow you to get specific with your input data.
+`.oneOf`, `.someOf`, `.pick` and other [methods on Gen](http://www.scalacheck.org/files/scalacheck_2.11-1.12.1-api/index.html#org.scalacheck.Gen$) allow you to get specific with your input data ([example](https://gist.github.com/kelseyq/d4a2c73a41609c563ad1#file-gistfile3-scala)).

 #### 10. It slices!
 It dices!
 ![](/images/scalacheck/blender.gif)
 You can also compose generators using `.map`, `.flatMap`, and `.filter` (also aliased as 	`.suchThat`.)
 These three methods mean you can build generators using a [for-yield](http://nerd.kelseyinnis.com/blog/2013/11/12/idiomatic-scala-the-for-comprehension/).
-For a powerful example, check out this [recursive JSON generator](http://etorreborre.blogspot.com/2011/02/scalacheck-generator-for-json.html).
+For a powerful example, check out this [recursive JSON generator](http://etorreborre.blogspot.com/2011/02/scalacheck-generator-for-json.html); for a sillier example, see [here](https://gist.github.com/kelseyq/d4a2c73a41609c563ad1#file-gistfile4-scala).

 #### 11. You've got to be careful with .suchThat...
 ![](/images/scalacheck/lighter.gif)